State of Washington Classified Job Specification

 Definition

-Within a Division of Developmental Disabilities Residential Habilitation Center (RHC), write and implement vocational, educational, behavioral, therapy, motor, social, or community living skill training programs for residents.
-These staff are expected to help train and give direction to other adult training specialists.
+Within the Developmental Disabilities Administration, Residential Habilitation Center, positions write and implement a variety of vocational, educational, behavioral, therapy, motor, social, or community living skill training programs and supports for people with disabilities.
+The resident training normally occurs in a work or training area, but may take place in other settings on or off campus.
+Staff are expected to help train and give direction to other adult training specialists.

-These positions report to and are supervised by an adult training supervisor or other professional supervisor responsible for therapy and training.
+Positions report to and are supervised by an Adult Training Supervisor or other professional supervisor responsible for therapy and training.

 Typical Work

-Be in charge of a training, vocational, or habilitation area and program; give direction to Adult Training Specialists 1 and 2 in that area, and write their performance evaluations;
+Acts as the lead within a training, vocational, or habilitation area and program; give direction to Adult Training Specialists 1 and 2 in that area, and provides input into the performance evaluations process;

-Prepares and implements specialized individual habilitation, training, therapy, and/or behavior management programs; and reports progress, abilities, and attendance of each client;
+Prepares and implements specialized individual habilitation, training, therapy, and/or behavior management programs; and reports progress, abilities, and attendance of each client on or off campus;

 Knowledge and Abilities

-Knowledge of: the DDD Core Curriculum; programs designed for treatment of the developmentally disabled; basic management principles.
+Knowledge of: programs designed for treatment of the developmentally disabled; basic management principles.

-Ability to: write and implement individual and group training programs; work as a member of an interdisciplinary treatment team; design specialized training programs for the treatment of the developmentally disabled; direct the work of other staff.
+Ability to: write and implement individual and group training programs including behavior supports; work as a member of an interdisciplinary treatment team; design specialized training programs for the treatment of the developmentally disabled; direct the work of other staff.

 Legal Requirement(s)